-Performance of AutoScale

-Tables 4 and 5 summarize results for the case where the number of key-value lookups per request (or the request size) increases by a factor of 2 and 4 respectively.
+Performance of AutoScale.
+Tables V and VI summarize results for the case where the number of key-value lookups per request (or the request size) increases by a factor of 2 and 4 respectively.
 Because request sizes are dramatically larger, and because the number of servers in our testbed is limited, we compensate for the increase in request size by scaling down the request rate by the same factor.
-Thus, in Table 4, request sizes are a factor of two larger than in Table 3, but the request rate is half that of Table 3.
-The T{95} values are expected to increase as compared with Table 3 because each request now takes longer to complete (since it does more key-value lookups).
+Thus, in Table V, request sizes are a factor of two larger than in Table III, but the request rate is half that of Table III.
+The T{95} values are expected to increase as compared with Table III because each request now takes longer to complete (since it does more key-value lookups).

-Looking at AutoScale in Table 4, we see that T{95} increases to around 700ms, while in Table 5, it increases to around 1200ms.
+Looking at AutoScale in Table V, we see that T{95} increases to around 700ms, while in Table VI, it increases to around 1200ms.
 This is to be expected.
-By contrast, for all other dynamic capacity management policies, the T{95} values exceed one minute, both in Tables 4 and 5.
-Again, this is because these policies react only to changes in the request rate, and thus end up typically underprovisioning.
-AlwaysOn knows the peak load ahead of time, and thus, always keeps $N{avg} = 14$ servers on.
-As expected, the T{95} values for AlwaysOn are quite good, but P{avg} and N{avg} are very high.
-Comparing AutoScale and Opt, we see that Opt's power consumption and server usage is again only about 30% less than that of AutoScale.
+By contrast, for all other dynamic capacity management policies, the T{95} values exceed one minute, both in Tables V and VI.
+Again, this is because these policies react only to changes in the request rate, and thus end up typically under-provisioning.
+We do not show the results for AutoScale- in Tables V and VI, but its performance is just as bad as the other dynamic capacity management policies that react only to changes in the request